-Topical fluorouracil (5-FU) comes as a topical cream, available in 2 strengths (5-FU also comes in an IV solution, to be given into a vein).
+Topical fluorouracil (5-FU) comes as a topical cream, available in 2 strengths.
 Your healthcare provider will determine which strength is right for your condition and tell you how often to use the cream (typically 1-2 times a day).
 Most patients will use the cream for 2-12 weeks, depending on the condition being treated and the response to treatment.

 To apply the cream:

-Drug absorption is limited with topical use, but some patients have a deficiency of the enzyme (DPD) needed to break down 5-FU.
+The amount of medication that is absorbed into your blood is limited with topical use, but some people have a deficiency of the enzyme (DPD) needed to break down 5-FU.
 These patients can develop serious toxicity.
 If you experience diarrhea or sores in your mouth, report this to your healthcare provider right away.